ceejaymoss/ceejaymoss/README.md

 ## 🚀 Projects

+Get Fiscal <br>
-Get Fiscal - Finnancial analysis and consolidation application Super Annuation application utilising LLMs to improve returns and understanding for seniors after they retire or towards the end of their career!
+Finnancial analysis and consolidation application <br>
+Super Annuation application utilising LLMs to improve returns and understanding for seniors after they retire or towards the end of their career!

 ## 📊 leetcode Stats